pairshaped/curlingio-docs/docs/club-management/reports.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Curling I/O produces reports that give you, the curling club manager or bookkeeper, insight into the financials and membership at your club.
+Curling IO produces reports that give you, the curling club manager or bookkeeper, insight into the financials and membership at your club.

 You can find the Reports section by clicking **Reports** in the top navigation bar.